radareorg/radare2-book/disassembling/adding_metadata.md

-The 'C' command allows us to change the type of data.
-The three basic types are: code (disassembly using asm.arch), data (byte array) or string.
+The `C` command allows to change type for a byte range.
+Three basic types are: code (disassembly is done using asm.arch), data (a byte array) or string.

-In visual mode is easier to manage this because it is hooked to the 'd' key trying to mean 'data type change'.
-Use the cursor to select a range of bytes ('c' key to toggle cursor mode and HJKL to move with selection) and then press 'ds' to convert to string.

-You can use the Cs command from the shell also:
+It is easier to manage data types conversion in the visual mode, because the action is bound to "d" key, short for "data type change".
+Use the cursor to select a range of bytes (press `c` key to toggle cursor mode and use HJKL keys to expand selection) and then press 'ds' to convert it to a string.
+Alternatively, you can use the `Cs` command from the shell:

      [0x00000000]> f string_foo @ 0x800
      [0x00000000]> Cs 10 @ string_foo

-The folding/unfolding is quite premature but the idea comes from the 'folder' concepts in vim.
-So you can select a range of bytes in the disassembly view and press '<' to fold these bytes in a single line or '>' to unfold them.
-Just to ease the readability of the code.
+The folding/unfolding support is quite premature, but the idea comes from "folder" concept found in Vim editor.
+You can select a range of bytes in the disassembly view and press '<' to fold them in a single line, or '>' to unfold them.
+This is used to improve readability by hiding unimportant portions of code/data.

-The Cm command is used to define a memory format string (the same used by the pf command).
+The `Cm` command is used to define a memory format string (the same used by the `pf` command).
 Here's a example:

       [0x7fd9f13ae630]> Cf 16 2xi foo bar
       [0x7fd9f13ae630]> pd